locust49/authentication-jwt/README.md

 Now that we have used the JWt to maintain somehow the log in of a user, maybe that logging out means that we should destroy that cookie !
 Actually, we can't directly remove a cookie, but we're going to replace the value of it with an empty string with a **VERY** short expiration date ;)

+# Checking user

+Sometimes (Always), we need to show some links or features only to a logged in user, or maybe to a specific user.
+This is the utility of the JWT and *locals*.
+Don't forget to use some magic *ejs*.

+#### I think I know enough for the moment about authentication :D